-The Oregon Family Council played a major role in passing the 2004 Constitutional ban on SSM.
-They are now promoting a new citizen initiative to allow public accomodations to actively discriminate against the Lesbian, Gay, Bisexual and Transgender community (LGBT).
-Their initiative would give public accomodations immunity from prosecution under Oregon's human rights legislation if their desire to discriminate against LGBTs is based on their sincere religious beleifs.
+The Oregon Family Council played a major role in passing the 2004 Constitutional ban on gay marriages.
+They decided to promote a new citizen initiative to allow public accomodations to actively discriminate against the Lesbian, Gay, Bisexual and Transgender community (LGBT).
+Their initiative would give public accomodations immunity from prosecution under Oregon's human rights legislation, but only if their desire to discriminate against LGBTs is based on their sincere religious beleifs.

 A "public accommodation" is a public or private group or business that serves the general public.
 Examples include retail stores like wedding cake bakers, companies providing services like wedding photographers, companies that rent apartments and houses, etc.

 Section 659A.403 of Oregon's human rights legislation states:

 "Discrimination in place of public accommodation prohibited: ... all persons within the jurisdiction of this state are entitled to the full and equal accommodations, advantages, facilities and privileges of any place of public accommodation, without any distinction, discrimination or restriction on account of [their] race, color, religion, sex, sexual orientation, national origin, marital status or age if the individual is 18 years or older."
 [Emphasis is not in the original]